pdurbin/blog.greptilian.com/content/posts/2020-02-10-georgiabullen.md

 As a geek, I also found it interesting that she has studied NoScript.

+Her company is called Simply Secure and at the end of her talk she invited everyone to join them on [Slack][].

 [Georgia Bullen]: https://georgiabullen.com
 [Beyond the Pile of Knobs: Usability and Design for Privacy, Security, Safety & Consent Privacy]: https://fosdem.org/2020/schedule/event/beyond_the_pile_of_knobs/
 [devroom]: https://fosdem.org/2020/schedule/track/open_source_design/